ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/04-design-patterns.md

 ###### Order Class

-`gamegrub.data.order.Order` - this class should represent a collection of `Item` objects that make up an order.
+`sfsubs.data.order.Order` - this class should represent a collection of `Item` objects that make up an order.
 * It should implement the **Iterator Pattern**, such that it can be used in a for each loop or enhanced for loop to iterate through all items in the list.
 * It should also support **standard collection methods** such as:
   * Getting the number of items in the collection